PaNOSC-ViNYL/ase/doc/development/writing_documentation_ase.rst

+.. _writing_documentation_ase:

 =====================
 Writing documentation
 =====================

-We use the Sphinx_ tool to generate the ASE documentation (both HTML and PDF_).
-The documetation is stored in SVN as text files in the :svn:`doc` directory using the reStructuredText_ markup language.
+We use the Sphinx_ tool to generate the GPAW documentation (both HTML and PDF_).
+The documentation is stored in SVN as text files in the :svn:`doc` directory using the reStructuredText_ markup language.

 .. _reStructuredText: http://docutils.sf.net/rst.html
 .. _Sphinx: http://sphinx.pocoo.org